Keta Lagoon: Birdlife

-This Lagoon is the most important water bird site along the entire Ghana coast with a record of 72 species of resident and migratory birds.
-The Keta Lagoon and its surrounding wetlands qualifies as an internationally important wetland under the Ramsar criteria by virtue of its total bird population of around 110,000 and the fact that it supports internationally important eight species of migratory waders.
+The lagoon is the most important waterbird site along the entire Ghana coast, with a record of 72 species of resident and migratory birds.
+Keta Lagoon and its surrounding wetlands qualifies as an internationally important wetland under the Ramsar criteria by virtue of its total bird population of around 110,000 and the fact that it supports internationally important eight species of migratory waders.
+The lagoon has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of non-breeding and wintering waterbirds.

 Salt production

 There is large salt production in some parts of the lagoon at specific times.
 Producing salt from the saline waters of the Keta Lagoon were unknown until 1702 because the people did not have the technology to do it.
 Salt production has gradually developed among the people.
-During the harmartan season of November to February, the shallower parts of the lagoon close to Adina, Afiadenyigba and Anyako get evaporated especially during years when the rainfall is low.
+During the harmattan season of November to February, the shallower parts of the lagoon close to Adina, Afiadenyigba and Anyako get evaporated especially during years when the rainfall is low.
 Salt crystal form from the sodium chloride which is available naturally in the area.
 The men make enclosures around the salty water to stop any fresh water from flowing into it.
 These crystals grow larger and are then mined or collected mostly by the women.
 Investors buy the salt and store it for sale when the prices are increased.
 This natural resource brings a lot of revenue to the people.
 However, in December 2013, 600 residents from Agbozume, at the eastern end of the lagoon, took part in a protest against the Kensington Salt Factory, who they claimed had endangered their livelihoods by creating a crater to remove sand to build a road.
 This, they said had damaged the banks of the lagoon and created the threat of flooding.
 However, the chiefs of Adina contested the validity of the Agbozome protestors, ane explained that they had the authority to grant permission for Kensington Industries Limited to exploit this resource.